 The committee of management of the reporting unit assessed that cash, trade receivables, trade payables, and other current liabilities approximate their carrying amounts largely due to the short term maturities of these instruments.
+No other assets nor liabilities are recorded at fair value.
 See Note 12A for a list of these financial assets and liabilities.